-NOTE: ARCH 200 Professional Internship (3 cr. optional elective) offered Fall, Spring, Summer1 and Summer 2 semesters.
+NOTE: ARCH 200 Interior Design Professional Internship (3 cr. optional elective) offered Fall, Spring, Summer 1 and Summer 2 semesters.
 Please see advisor.

-- For the General Education Elective, students must select one course from the list of approved courses in one of the following categories: Social Science: Societies and Institutions over Time (SIT) or Social Science: Scientific Study of Human Behavior (SSHB). - Completion of ENGL 151C satisfies the Diversity (D) requirement for this program. - Completion of both ARCH 210 and ARCH 250 satisfies the Writing Intensive (WI) requirement for this program.

-• Computer competencies are included in various courses in this program.
+- Students have a choice of ENGL 151L (Literature option), ENGL151R (Report Writing) or ENGL 151T (Technical Writing.
+Contact your advisor for guidance. - For the General Education Elective, students must select one course from the list of approved courses in one of the following categories: Social Science: Societies and Institutions over Time (SIT) or Social Science: Scientific Study of Human Behavior (SSHB). - Completion of ENGL 151L satisfies the Diversity (D) requirement for this program. - Completion of both ARCH 210 and ARCH 250 satisfies the Writing Intensive (WI) requirement for this program. - Computer competencies are included in various courses in this program.
 Thus, completing the program automatically satisfies the computing requirement for this program.

-Career Potential: Leading to: Architect, Architectural Technician, Building Inspector, Architectural/Building Sales NCC students have transferred to: Drexel University, Florida Atlantic University, Lehigh University Penn State University, Temple University, University of Arizona, University of Maryland, University of Miami, University of Michigan
+Career Potential: Leading to: Architect, Architectural Technician, Building Inspector, Architectural/Building Sales

+NCC students have transferred to: Drexel University, Florida Atlantic University, Lehigh University Penn State University, Temple University, University of Arizona, University of Maryland, University of Miami, University of Michigan